WebDevStudios/WDS-Simple-Page-Builder/readme.txt

 `<?php do_action( 'wds_page_builder_load_parts', 'my-saved-layout' ); ?>`

 **Note:** With saved layouts, the name you pass to the do_action must match *exactly* the way it is saved on the options page.
 So, if your layout was instead named "my saved layout", you would need to pass it to the `do_action` with the spaces intact.

+A full list of helper functions can be found [in the wiki](https://github.com/WebDevStudios/WDS-Simple-Page-Builder/wiki/Handy-Functions)

 = Page vs Global Parts vs Saved Layouts =